garrett-seo/garrett-seo.github.io/_pages/about.md

 Hello!
 I am a Computer Science Master's student at Rutgers University being advised by Prof. Xintong Wang.

 My research interests are in AI, multi-agent systems, game theory, and the intersections of computer science and economics.
 I'm currently working on negotiation and bargaining games, including solving game-theoretic optimal strategies, multi-issue negotiation, and LLM-based agents.

+I previously completed a B.S. in Computer Science and a B.A. in Mathematics at Rutgers University.